Milk Thistle 80% Extract

 What is Milk Thistle?Milk Thistle is a native Mediterranean plant and is also referred to as Mary thistle and holy thistle .
 The herb can also be found in certain parts of California.
 One of the active ingredients in this herb is Silymarin.
 Silymarin is a flavonoid that is believed to possess antioxidant properties and has been used for over 2,000 years to support a healthy liver for both men and women .
 In more recent times, the herb and its extract have gained global recognition due to its numerous health benefits. *

-How can Milk Thistle Extract Improve My Health?This herb has proven to be an ultimate super herb due to its health benefits.
+How could Milk Thistle Extract Improve My Health?This herb has proven to be an ultimate super herb due to its health benefits.
 We will introduce you to the benefits and the reasoning behind consuming the Milk Thistle 80% Extract.
 These possible health benefits include antixodiant support, liver health, blood sugar management, youthful vigor, healthy cholesterol and brain health. *

 Suggested Usage / Dosage